-Given the Wilmington region's geographic location, ferry and water transport offer critical connections in the transportation network.
+Given the Wilmington region's geographic location, ferry and water transportation offer critical connections in the transportation network.
 The NCDOT-operated Fort Fisher to Southport ferry route continues to see a steady annual increase in ridership.
 The existing and expected growth of the tourism industry in the region will require improvements to, and expansion of, the local ferry system.
 An additional mooring facility at Southport and an additional ferry vessel are programmed in the 2020-2029 STIP.
 As the roadway system within the region becomes increasingly congested, the ferry system may provide an alternative to vehicular travel by offering connections to alternative transportation networks such as transit systems and greenways.
-Leaders in the region are also particularly interested in exploring the potential to expand the existing water transportation options through public-private partnerships.
+Local leaders are also particularly interested in exploring the potential to expand existing water transportation options in the region through public-private partnerships.

-Per the fiscally-constrained projects (Figure 7-3), the expansion of the region's ferry connections will utilize both the Intracoastal Waterway and the Cape Fear River to transport individuals North/South in addition to the current East/West Service.
-Those proposed upgrades will result in regional economic growth - a goal enumerated by the Ferry modal subcommittee - through expanding the interconnectivity of residential, recreational, tourist, and employment destinations.
-Beyond the development of terminals along the Cape Fear and Intracoastal, the increase in fleet size will produce more efficient and effective ferry routes, legitimizing its use as a day-to-day means of transportation.
+Per the fiscally-constrained projects (Figure 7-4, page 81), the expansion of the region's ferry connections will utilize both the Intracoastal Waterway and the Cape Fear River to transport individuals north/south in addition to the current east/ west service.
+The proposed upgrades will result in regional economic growth-a goal enumerated by the Ferry modal subcommittee-through expanding the interconnectivity of residential, recreational, tourist, and employment destinations.
+Beyond the development of terminals along the Cape Fear and the Intracoastal, the increase in fleet size will produce more efficient and effective ferry routes, legitimizing its use as a day-to-day means of transportation.